If you click this website’s links I may earn a small commission.

-I know, just as I was becoming comfortable with the idea of buying a shedload of cats and calling it a day, I went on a date and that magic thing that happens when you meet someone really great occurred.
-POOF!
-Something clicked, and it’s been brilliant ever since.
+Just as I was becoming comfortable with the idea of buying a shedload of cats and calling it a day, I went on a date and POOF!
+I somehow seem to have been dating the same person for a little.

-But as we get closer I’m starting to ponder what the next stage might be.
-Dating when you have children can be a logistical nightmare, and though we’ve done an admirable job in squeezing dates around my home commitments I’m starting to think I’d like a bit extra.
-I’m appreciating how wonderful it is to wake up in the morning next to someone you really want to see, how much more exciting the mundane is when there’s someone who makes you laugh.
-And I want more of it.
+As time goes on I’m starting to ponder what the next stage might be.
+Dating when you have children can be a logistical nightmare, and though I’ve done an admirable job in squeezing dates around my home commitments I’m starting to think about a bit extra.
+I’m wondering how wonderful it might be to wake up in the morning next to someone you really want to see, how much more exciting the mundane is when there’s someone who makes you laugh.

 I’ve been upfront about the children since the beginning: I think it’s important to be open and honest about each others’ expectations and limitations in a relationship situation, which is why we discussed them on our very first date.
-I am a person who comes with two little people and,while I believe the children aren’t a part of the relationship itself, they’re obviously a consideration for anyone considering hanging around for the long-term.
+I am a person who comes with two little people and, while I believe the children aren’t a part of the relationship itself, they’re obviously a consideration for anyone considering hanging around.

 So when is it the right time to introduce your kids to your boyfriend?
 I really have no idea.